 Using R&D payroll tax credits to maximize your cash savings

-The R&D payroll tax credit is a fantastic tax-savings opportunity for new businesses that have yet to generate taxable income.
+The R&D payroll tax credit is a great tax-savings opportunity for new businesses that have yet to generate taxable income.
 Unlike the traditional R&D credit, which can only offset income tax, the R&D payroll tax offset is available to startups with under $5 million in current-year gross receipts, and that have had gross receipts for no more than five years.
-For example, a startup tech company generates a $25,000 research credit and has an estimated FICA liability of 30,000 for the year.
-Under the new legislation, they can now use their $25,000 R&D tax credit to offset their FICA liability from $30,000 to $5,000.
+For example, a startup tech company generates a $25,000 research credit and has an estimated FICA liability of $30,000 for the year.
+Under the new legislation, they can now use their $25,000 R&D tax credit to reduce their FICA liability from $30,000 to $5,000.